poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 ### 7. Stay in control

-We should make sure we stay in control of AI, and make sure we always have humans accountable for AI's actions.
+We must make sure we stay in control of AI, and make sure we always have humans accountable for AI's actions.

 There's a common phrase to describe humans staying in control of AI: "human in the loop".